The Rev. Mark McKone-Sweet, Rector, M.Div., MBA

 Mark thought his calling was through sharing the love of God through children and youth ministry, which included mission work, youth ministry, children’s education and camp leadership.
 During a 15-year chapter of lay leadership, God called him into priesthood, serving the dynamic and amazing people of God in parishes and beyond.
 Mark also trains and develops leaders for Mission Work, Stewardship Enhancement, Strategic Transformation and Youth Ministry.
 Mark enjoys music, often playing his trumpet in worship.
 Mark is married to Kate (Professor at Babson College, MA) and they have two amazing children Maya (12) and Marcos (9).
 In his free time Mark runs, coaches baseball, softball and soccer, cooks for his family and large groups, and takes long walks.

-Deacon Mary Lynn grew up in Kansas City (go Royals!), and is having fun exploring sunny San Diego.
+Mother Mary Lynn grew up in Kansas City (go Royals!), and is having fun exploring sunny San Diego.
 She studied French and environmental sustainability at St. Olaf College in Northfield, MN.
 After that, she worked at an environmental magazine, and spent some time working on an organic farm.
 She then began her studies at Virginia Theological Seminary.
 While in seminary, she served as a seminarian at St. Mary’s in Arlington, VA, and she also served as a hospital chaplain for a year.
 She graduated from VTS in May 2016.
 She is passionate about pastoral care, art, food, and community development.

 At St. Bart’s, Mary Lynn is involved in pastoral care, the preschool, and religious formation of youth and kids.
 She also works with elders in the parish and in local retirement communities.
 In her spare time, she bakes bread, goes on walks, binge-watches Netflix, and works on craft projects.

 Before entering the ordination process, Chris served as Canon for Congregational Development at St. Paul’s Episcopal Cathedral, where his responsibilities included evangelism, newcomer welcome, small group organization, ministry development, communications and stewardship.
 Chris continues that ministry at St. Bartholomew’s where he joined the staff as Congregational Development Minister in September of 2015.
 Prior to ordination, Chris defended people from the IRS as a tax attorney.
 He has served as Chairman of the Alpha Project for the Homeless, a San Diego-based multi-service homeless outreach agency recognized nationally by the President of the United States as the country’s 185th Point of Light.
-Chris currently serves on the Board of Directors of The Episcopal Network for Stewardship, is a facilitator for Gathering of Leaders, and is a national speaker on congregational development topics including evangelism and stewardship.
+Chris currently serves on the Board of Directors of The Episcopal Network for Stewardship, the Steering Committee for Invite-Welcome-Connect, and is a facilitator for Gathering of Leaders, and is a national speaker on congregational development topics including evangelism and stewardship.

 Chris grew up in Santa Cruz, California, considers himself a political junkie and something of a sci-fi geek.
 His passion is helping people integrate their faith and a sense of call into all aspects of their lives while designing a life of purpose and mission.
 He lives in the Bay Park area of San Diego with his husband Joseph Bruglio, their two daughters, Aleena and Gianna, and their two rescued Greyhounds, Marcello and Enzo